hapax/hapax.github.io/assets/teaching.md

 [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite), for
 instance, wrote: "I turn with terror and horror from this lamentable scourge of functions with no derivatives".
-But the moral is that, by trying to break theorems and following loose threads, we often discover something amazing lurking in the undergrowth.
+But the moral is that, by trying to break theorems, ask bold questions, and follow loose threads, we often find something amazing lurking in the undergrowth.
-In their own way, monsters are beautiful.
+In their own way, these monsters are beautiful.

 ## 3. Roads to power <a id="sec-3" name="sec-3"></a>